-However, there is one area where personal opinion, fashion or “what my granddad told me” has no place and that is the display of Clan heraldry.
+However, there is one area where personal opinion, fashion or “what my granddad told me” has no place and that is the display of Heraldry for Scottish Clan Affiliation.
 Here’s a little background on what it is and how it works.

-First off, "heraldry" is a broad topic which includes everything from the full coat of arms of an individual British nobleman, such as a clan chief or laird, to the clan crest badges and kilt pins we are used to seeing.
-Tartan too is often considered a sub-set of heraldic display.
-It is also the least restricted.
+First off, heraldry is a broad topic which includes everything from the full coat of arms of an individual British nobleman, such as a clan chief or laird, to the clan crest badges and kilt pins we are used to seeing.
+Tartan too is often considered a sub-set of heraldic display (technically, it is “livery”).
+Tartan is also the least restricted.

 While wearing clan tartan does not fully imply loyalty to the clan or its chief, wearing clan symbols does.
 This is where casual convention lets go and rules of British heraldry come into play.

 Clan chiefs alone have the right to wear their crests as badges either “simpliciter” (by themselves without other decorations) or surrounded with a plain circlet inscribed with his motto or slogan.
-They may also choose to display three eagle’s feathers in silver behind the circlet (see image above).
-This particular ornament theoretically harkens back to battlefield dress; you could spot your chief on the field, even from a distance, by looking for the feathers sticking out of the top of his bonnet.
+They may also choose to display three eagle’s feathers in silver behind the circlet.
+This particular ornament theoretically harkens back to battlefield dress.
+You could spot your chief on the field, even from a distance, by looking for the feathers sticking out of the top of his bonnet.
 Very handy.

 Heads of large branches of a Clan, who have been appointed by the clan chief and officially recognized as chiefs by the Lord Lyon King of Arms, may wear either their own personal crest or their clan chief’s crest within a plain circlet inscribed with the motto.
 They may display two small eagles’ feathers instead of the Chief’s three.
 Here in North America, this is a display you might actually see at a large Celtic event since many clans have regional chiefs to assist in managing clan affairs.

-However, it also means that if you meet someone at an event wearing this regalia and they are obviously not a chief, something is amiss.
-Sadly, this sort of thing does occur at larger festivals or fairs where some of the attendees are either new to Highland dress or are costuming themselves based on media images of highlanders.
+If you meet someone at an event wearing the above regalia and they are obviously not a chief, something is amiss.
+Sadly, this sort of thing does occur festivals or fairs where some of the attendees are either new to Highland dress or are costuming themselves based on media images of Scottish heroes like in Outlander, Braveheart or Highlander.
 In such an event, you may want to politely, and in a private spot, inform the person that they are making an embarrassing mistake.
 It shows a certain lack of respect both for the chief as well as for the clan as a whole.
-Chances are, their natural sense of Celtic honor will kick in and they will apologize.
+Hopefully, their sense of Celtic honor will kick in and they will apologize.

-So be positive -- just as you would want to help out a new young person who is wearing a kilt backwards or wearing a woman’s sash.
+Be positive — just as you would help out a new person who was wearing a kilt backwards or wearing a woman’s sash.
 You can educate them while expressing your appreciation that they clearly want to show pride in the clan.
-Show them how in a friendly manner and you will have made an ally.
+In a friendly manner, teach them how to correctly show Scottish clan affiliation and you will have made an ally.
 Heck, they might even end up volunteering at your clan table at the next festival or buying the next pint.